 Swati graduated from Harvard with an AB in Development Studies, was elected to Phi Beta Kappa, and was a Truman Scholar.
 At Oxford she earned a Master of Philosophy in Economic History as a Rhodes Scholar.
 She currently serves on the Board of Trustees for the Rhodes Trust and United Way Worldwide.

 Richard Nourse is founder of Greencoat Capital LLP, the leading UK renewables investor.
 He has recently retired as a director of Urenco, the worlds’ largest uranium enrichment company.
 Prior to founding Greencoat, he had a short spell as a civil servant after many years in the City, latterly as Head of EMEA Energy and Power for Merrill Lynch.

-Cressida Pollock is the Co-Director of Quadrature Climate Foundation, a new UK-based foundation which aims to grant $100M-150M per year to combat the climate emergency.
+Cressida Pollock is the former CEO Quadrature Climate Foundation, a new UK-based foundation which aims to grant $100M-150M per year to combat the climate emergency.